 It’s not just about updating source files

 Between versions, some behaviors in Laravel changed.
 You won’t have a problem with most of these, but your output may not be what you expect.
-For example, the version of Carbon Library which Laravel uses to handle dates and time changed from 1 to 2 and brought with it subtle changes that affected our DateTime formats.
+For example, the version of Carbon Library which Laravel uses to handle dates and time changed between version 1 and 2 and brought with it subtle changes that affected our DateTime formats.
 To help understand what behavioral changes each version had, the Laravel upgrade guide came in handy, this documented every piece of info regarding important behavior changes between versions.

 Following this approach, I was able to get our app to version 7 of Laravel which was the latest at the time.
 Today we have new policies in place to migrate our tech stack frequently to prevent having to deal with an undertaking like I did.